cloudcat17/BattleBot-Control/README.md

  * PIN_D3 -> Left continuous rotation servo (as judged from *behind* the robot)
  * PIN_D6 -> Weapon ESC or servo
  * PIN_D7 -> PING sensor "Trigger" or "Ping" pin
  * PIN_D8 <- Level shifter <- PING sensor "Echo" pin.
-The level shift can be just a resistor divider: "Echo" pin to 1K ohm, to PIN_D8 and also to a 1.2K ohm resistor to ground.
+The level shift can be just a resistor divider: "Echo" pin to 2K2 ohm, to PIN_D8 and from there to a 10K ohm resistor to ground.
 Failure to shift the level will destroy the ESP-8266.
  * PIN_D3-5 <- Digital inputs. (untested) For whiskers, etc...
 Note: D5 must be disconnected on startup.

 #### Status LED: ####